 - Commit to feature requests and ideas by promoting them to your product roadmaps.

-- Closing the feedback loop by notifying all stakeholders about feature releases with release notes/changelog.
+- Close the feedback loop by notifying all stakeholders about feature releases with release notes/changelog.